How to get your accounts payable management under control

 Now this one is a little more self-explanatory.
 This is any travel expenses that you’re employees claim, whether that’s a flight to HQ, an Uber for a client lunch or hotel expenses while on a trip for work.
 To make things easier, companies should create their own expense policy — and make sure your team is never waiting for the money they’re owed.

-This includes anything from rented equipment, such as construction tools or vehicles, to office essentials, such as stationary and laptops.
+This includes anything from rented equipment, such as construction tools or vehicles, to office essentials, such as stationery and laptops.
 Equipment can differ massively from company to company and industry to industry.
 Regardless, this spending category is usually the one most companies find themselves spending the most on.

 So, there’s buying equipment, but you can also just lease equipment.
 This is usually a more cost-effective way of doing business.
 For example, you might choose to rent out office space instead of buying a workspace.
 These usually fall under the ‘lease accounting category’.